 I had a brief family reunion with DAD that night.
 I poured out my heart to him, this time with meaningful, heartfelt expressions of gratitude and joy.
 To talk WITH Him filled my spirit to overflowing.
 Now, more than anything in the world, I look forward to returning Home to Him, for I “get it;” I know who I am: I’m His long lost child, finally found.
 I am literally His daughter, one who is cherished and loved in the Royal Courts on High.

-Since then, I had the good fortune of becoming, like Cinnamon, a counselor at Academy for Girls.
+Since then, I had the good fortune of becoming, like Cinnamon, a counselor at the same camp program.
 I issued the same challenge, and have issued it again and again to people whom I care about and who struggle to feel their value.
 Many times it touches other’s lives as it touched mine.
-Cinnamon, I want you to know the challenge lives on, even twenty years later.
+Cinnamon, I want you to know the challenge lives on, even decades later.
 Thank you, from all of us who have come to realize who we really are: that we are daughters of a Heavenly Father who loves us.

 I truly believe He waits anxiously for THE big family reunion.
 Now I know that each time I pray, it can be just that for me.